-• Honor Board Adviser Approval: Review the Compliance Packet Report for all formal hearings as soon as possible.

-The RCS/CAC/NCC is responsible for maintaining accurate and updated records, including timely submission to the Director: Standards of the following items:
+- Honor Board Adviser Approval: Review the Compliance Packet Report for all formal hearings as soon as possible. - The RCS/CAC/NCC is responsible for maintaining accurate and updated records, including timely submission to the Director: Standards.

-• Compliance Packets: Submit as soon as possible (Note: The Director: Standards and/or Council may ask the Honor Board to re-hold the hearing if an unreasonable lapse in time has occurred).
+• Compliance Packets: Submit as soon as possible (Note: Director: Standards and/or Council may ask the Honor Board to re-hold the hearing if an unreasonable lapse in time has occurred).